 We will also continue to focus on the artistic side of photography, and many of the lessons will cover approaches to aesthetically improve your work.
 With discussions on composition, shadows, lighting and angle, to name a few, you will discover new ways to see and capture imagery from the world around you.
 By combining technical and artistic lessons, Photo II will provide a solid framework to allow you to improve your photographs overall.

-To participate in Digital Photo II, your camera must be a DSLR (Digital Single Lens Reflex) with the ability to store images in RAW format.
-You must have completed Digital Photo I class and have a general understanding of “lightroom” and how aperture, shutter speed and ISO are manipulated to achieve the correct exposure using your camera’s TTL metering.
-Attendance of our Free Sunday noon workshop is recommended if you have not completed Photo I within the six months prior to starting Photo 2.
+To participate in Photo II, your camera must be a DSLR (Digital Single Lens Reflex) or Mirrorless, with the ability to store images in RAW format.
+You must have completed Photo I class and have a general understanding of Adobe Lightroom Classic and how aperture, shutter speed and ISO are manipulated to achieve the correct exposure using your camera’s TTL metering.
+Attendance of our Sunday noon workshop is recommended if you have not completed Photo I within the six months prior to starting Photo II.
 The workshop will allow you to review camera basics, including shutter speed and f-stops.

 Frequently Asked Questions

 Most of the classes may be taken either online or in-person (refer to each class) and some may also provide a hybrid-type learning.

 Typically classes are about 2 hours in length (with breaks) each week.

 I have taken classes at other schools, do I need to begin with Photo I?